A Beginner’s Guide To The H-1B Lottery

 Every year, USCIS randomly selects petitions through a lottery.
 The petition selection is conducted through the H-1B electronic registration process, which USCIS implemented in 2020.

-The H-1B cap lottery opens in March, and the initial registration period lasts for 14 days.
+The H-1B cap lottery opens in March, and the initial registration period lasts 14 days.
 USCIS then conducts the random H-1B lottery by selecting from the completed online registrations.
-USCIS will first select registrations for the H-1B regular cap and then select registrations toward the master’s or advanced degree cap.
+First, USCIS will select registrations for the H-1B regular cap and then select registrations toward the master’s or advanced degree cap.
 USCIS will then electronically notify petitioners, the designated company representative and the immigration provider of selections.
-Selections typically occur prior to April 1, and selected registrations must submit completed H-1B petitions within 90 days of lottery selection.
-It is important to note that lottery selection does not guarantee approval of the H-1B petition, and all petitioners and their employees must demonstrate all mandatory qualifications, such as degree and salary, to be eligible for the H-1B visa.
-If their petition is approved by USCIS, the foreign national will obtain official H-1B status and may begin working on October 1st.
+Selections typically occur before April 1, and selected registrations must submit completed H-1B petitions within 90 days of lottery selection.

 For a more in-depth look at the lottery, check out Envoy’s free on-demand webinar,